Conversation Starter Guide

-Internet Safety at Bollin Primary School is overseen by Deborah Turner, our Safeguarding Governor.
+Internet Safety at Bollin Primary School is overseen by Helen Johnson, our Safeguarding Governor.

 However, E Safety is just important within the home as well as in school and this page aims to provide useful guidance to parents and signposts to relevant websites.
 Please let us know if you come across other useful sites so that we can continue to develop the information we provide to support parents.

 More and more pre-schoolers are using their parents’ computers, smartphones or tablets to play games, use apps, and watch their favourite TV shows.
 There are simple things you can do to make sure they’re using the internet safely.
 Follow the link below: